Treatments to considerbefore opting for surgery

 For each kilo of weight you lose, you reduce the load on your hip joint by 4 kilos.
 No wonder losing excess weight can improve things!
 Weight loss of 5% or more has been shown to dramatically reduce joint pain.
 It can also reduce inflammation in the body, which is now believed to be a risk factor for osteoarthritis.
 It’s worth noting there are many other reasons why weight loss is good for your health, like reducing your risk of cardiovascular disease and diabetes.

-Have a look at our 18-week Healthy Weight for Life weight loss program, which is specially designed for people living with osteoarthritis.
+Have a look at our 18-week Osteoarthritis Healthy Weight for Life weight loss program, which is specially designed for people living with osteoarthritis of the hip or knee.
 It includes activity and portion-controlled eating plans, online tracking plus support via phone, SMS and email.
-The program is free to eligible HCF members with hospital cover.
+The program is free for eligible HCF members*.

 The Healthy Weight for Life program can also be used to improve your fitness before hip replacement surgery.